-If you are searching for a hotel in Ivalo then look no further than Guesthouse Husky.
-Here visitors not only get an authentic Lapland experienceย but also get to spend time among magnificent huskies.
-What’s more?
-Guesthouse Husky is an amazing place to spot the Northern Lights.
-Located in the midst of the Finnish Lapland, the guesthouse’s location is perfect for catching the Aurora Borealis right above your head.
+If you’re searching for a hotel in Ivalo, look no further than Guesthouse Husky.
+Visitors to this charming guest house can enjoy an authentic Lapland experience, spending time amidst magnificent huskies.
+What’s more, Guesthouse Husky is an exceptional place to witness the breathtaking display of the Northern Lights.
+Situated in the heart of Finnish Lapland, its location allows you to capture the spectacular Aurora Borealis directly above your head!

 Getting To Guesthouse Husky